 “I am not defined by one training method: I am a horseman.
 There is only one kind of training and one kind of riding.
 It is called Horsemanship.
 And that’s what I do.
 I study all disciplines and I learn from each one to create a rich knowledge base to draw from.
 This has allowed me the versatility to be able to work successfully with all types of breeds, temperaments, disciplines, and levels.
 In overview, the horses have been the greatest teachers I’ve had.
 Each horse I’ve worked with has provided me with their own unique lessons.”

-“In fact, most of the things I learned about life, I learned in the presence of a horse.”
+“In fact, most of the wisdom I learned in life, I learned in the presence of a horse.”